NATIONAL ALUMNI CLUB

 All of such accounts, books and records shall be kept at its principal place of business, as fixed by the Board of Directors from time to time.

 Section 3.
 Certification and Inspection of By-laws.
-The original or copy of these By-laws, as amended or otherwise altered to date, certified by the Secretary, and shall be open to inspection by members.
-Each Director shall receive one (1) copy and three (3) copies for each meeting group.
+The original or copy of these By-laws, as amended or otherwise altered to date, certified by the Secretary shall be posted on the Corporationís website and open to inspection by members.

 Section 4.
 Checks.
 Drafts.
 Etc. All checks, drafts or other orders for payment of money, notes or other evidences of indebtedness, issued in the name of or payable to the Corporation, shall be signed or endorsed by such person or persons and in such manner as shall be determined from time to time by resolution of the Board of Directors.